On this page:

-Most homeowners spend around $4,000 for a backup generator.
+Most homeowners spend around $7,500 to install a whole-home standby backup generator.
 Of course, the price of a generator installation depends on many variables, including the size of the unit and labor rates in the area.

 Therefore, you will need to decide what you would like to do and how much you are willing to spend.
 When you live in an area with extreme temperatures, either cold or hot, keeping the HVAC system running might be the top priority.

 Types of Electric Generators